domlockett/build_conference_website/README.md

 ## Acknowledgments

-This project is a collaborative effort involving significant contributions from various coauthors.
-The presented files are a record of my contributions to the work.
-The data contained within will be published by my coauthors to further academic research and public knowledge.
-I am grateful to all coauthors for their invaluable input and collaboration in this endeavor.
+This project is a collaborative effort involving significant contributions from various academics.
+The presented files are a copy of the project containing my contributions and are not original or source project files.
+The project was created for the Washington University in Saint Louis Political Science Department.